 What is a background check for employment?

-These checks can vary in scope but typically include checking for criminal records and contacting previous employers to confirm employment history.
-Essentially, these checks serve as a legal review of a candidate’s criminal and work background.
+These checks can vary in scope but typically include checking for prior records and contacting previous employers to confirm employment history.
 By validating the honesty of the candidate, background checks play an important role in ensuring the safety of your workforce and safeguarding your company’s reputation.

 Related: How Indeed can support a digital recruitment process